SofaPirate/Plaquette/docs/waves.rst

       println(sine);
     }

-Try using the potentiometer to control the different different properties and visualize the result using the Serial Plotter.
+Try using the potentiometer to control different wave properties and visualize the result using the Serial Plotter.

 Accessors and Mutators